Please note that not all of the information below will be relevant to all of our websites.

 We will do everything we can to prevent this information from being used illegally.
 We will never pass it on to anyone, with the exception of:

-• We use a third party mailing house to send out particular mailings on our behalf, but this third party is only allowed to use the information for this purpose and they must fully comply with the Data Protection Act.
+• We use third parties such as mailing houses, software suppliers and social media providers to send out information on our behalf, but these third parties are only allowed to use the information for the specific purpose for which the data has been supplied and they must fully comply with the Data Protection Act.

 • Third party organisations with which we have a reciprocal arrangement

-You can opt-out of any mailings.
+You can opt-out of any communication.
 Please see the opt-out section below.

 People who choose to supply personal identifiable information and are under 18

 The information you provide to the Vegetarian Society will be added to our database and may be used to inform you of charity news and Vegetarian Society activities.
-We do not pass this information to any third party with the exception of young people who have signed up to Team Veggie.
-In this instance we use a third party to send out mailings such as The Vegetarian members’ magazine’ on our behalf, but this third party is only allowed to use the information to send out what’s been requested and they must fully comply with the Data Protection Act for this purpose.
+We do not pass this information to any third party with the exception of those specified above.

 If you are under 18 please ensure you obtain your parent or guardian’s consent before submitting any personal information to our websites.

 We encourage you to be aware of the activities in which your children are participating in both offline and online, particularly with regard to third party websites.
 We suggest discouraging your child from providing any information without your consent.